nagug/kaapi/readme.md

 ## FAQs

-1. What is Kaapi means?
+1. What does Kaapi means?
-Kaapi is South Indian variation of coffee.
+Kaapi is South Indian variation of [coffee](https://en.wikipedia.org/wiki/Indian_filter_coffee).
 For some para-normal reason, it has helped me whenever, I had Migraines.
 No medical explanation yet.
 2. Why this project?
 Bored of typing too many commands, everytime I setup a server.
 Also since my day job does not let me code, these kind of projects keeps me engaged in the night.